isdrw/probabilistic-benchmark-forecasts/README.md

     - `unbiased_sd = TRUE / FALSE`
   - Update folder paths and file names according to the selected configuration

-- Output files are automatically saved with timestamps.
+- Output files are generally saved with timestamps.

 ---